Tom Dula: Trial

 Following Dula's arrest, former North Carolina Governor Zebulon Vance represented him pro bono, and to the end of his life maintained that Dula was innocent.
 He succeeded in having the trial moved from Wilkesboro to Statesville, since it was believed Dula could not receive a fair trial in Wilkes County.
 Nevertheless, Dula was convicted, and although he was given a new trial on appeal, he was convicted again.
 His supposed accomplice, Jack Keaton, was set free, and on Dula's word, Anne Melton was acquitted.
 As he stood on the gallows facing death, Dula reportedly said, "Gentlemen, I did not harm a single hair on that fair lady's head."
 He was executed on May 1, 1868, nearly two years after Laura Foster's murder.
 Dula's younger sister and her husband retrieved his body for burial.

 Petitions

 In 2001, the citizens of North Wilkesboro presented a petition to North Carolina Governor Mike Easley, asking that Tom Dula be posthumously pardoned.
 No action was taken.

-Tom Dula was "acquitted" of all charges after a petition was sent around Wilkes County and to the county seat.
+Tom Dula was ceremonially "acquitted" of all charges by Wilkes County after a petition was sent around Wilkes County and to the county seat.
 However, this action was unofficial and had no legal standing.